-Second, those individuals with some recognition that hoarding is not the norm or that represents some sort of problem keep their activities hidden from others.
+Second, those individuals with some recognition that hoarding is not the norm or that represent some sort of problem keeps their activities hidden from others.
 Therefore, this presents another reason why calculating a more accurate number of hoarders in the country, let alone around the world, is impossible.

 - difficulty in getting rid of items

 - significant clutter in a person’s home, car, office

 - clutter makes space unusable for their intended purposes

 - unable to not accept some sort of free item